Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Prosper helped bring peer-to-peer (p2p) lending to the US when it launched in 2005.
 Instead of directly funding loans like Upgrade, it connects borrowers with investors who collect on interest.

-Prosper and Upgrade offer around the same APR range of 6.95%–35.99%.
+Prosper and Upgrade offer around the same APR range of 7.95% to 35.99%.
 Its origination fees are similar — though Prosper’s maximum is one percentage point lower at 5%.
-And like with Upgrade, borrowers can choose between loan terms of 3 and 5 years.
+And like with Upgrade, borrowers can choose between loan terms of 3 years and 5 years.
 Prosper is available in several states where Upgrade isn’t, namely Connecticut, Colorado, Maryland, Massachusetts and Vermont.
 You can’t qualify for a Prosper loan if you live in Iowa, North Dakota or West Virginia, however.

 If you go with Prosper, keep in mind that you can’t borrow as much as you would with Upgrade: Its loan amounts range from $2,000 to $40,000.
 It also requires borrowers to have a slightly higher credit score of 640 to qualify, and you might not get your funds as fast, since your loan relies on investors.

 Like Upgrade, SoFi brings in borrowers with its extra perks: Mentorship programs, networking opportunities and career and financial advice.
 SoFi might be better known for its student loan refinancing, but it also offers personal loans at competitive rates.
 Part of its goal is to give high-earning young professionals access to financing that they might not have known was an option.